ydvNishtha/reward-points/README.md

 npm run build
 ```

-Here  is  the demo of the project in case you are interested to see
+Here  is  the demo of the project in case you are interested to see(make sure you **zoom-out** github page to see full demo fit in browser screen)

 ![ Customer reward points demo](/image/CustomerRewardspointsDemo.gif)